Quenched large deviations for Monte Carlo integration with Coulomb gases: Introduction

 where $\Phi$ is a simple confining term that vanishes on the (known) support of $\pi$, and $U_{K}^{\pi}$ is the potential of $\pi$ with respect to $K$ given by~\eqref{e:potential}.
 In that case, it is easy to check through the Euler-Lagrange equations that $\pi$ is the equilibrium measure of the system, in the sense that the empirical measure $\mu_n$ of the \emph{particles} $y_1, \dots, y_n$ converges to $\pi$ as $n$ goes to infinity, making $\mu_n$ a candidate quadrature rule in numerical integration w.r.t. $\pi$.
 Additionally, for a smooth function $f$, the Monte Carlo estimator $\mu_n(f)$ is expected to have low mean-square error because the particles spread very regularly through $\mathbb{R}^d$, avoiding the quadrature to miss any relevant oscillation by leaving an uncovered hole in $\mathbb{R}^d$.
 Relatedly, in physics, when $K=g$ and $V=V^\pi$, a random configuration drawn from \eqref{e:gibbs_measure} is called \emph{jellium}, and one can imagine positive electric charges interacting with a negatively charged background distribution $\pi$.

 One way to quantify the fast convergence to $\pi$ of the empirical measure of $y_1, \dots, y_n$ drawn from $\eqref{e:gibbs_measure}$ with $V=V^\pi$ in \eqref{e:jellium} is through large deviations principles (LDPs).
-In particular, \cite{chafai_first-order_2014} and \cite{garcia-zelada_large_2019} established that for a very general class of bounded interaction kernels $K$, for any $r > 0$ and for any large enough $n$, the worst-case integration error on the unit ball of the RKHS $\mathcal{H}_K$ is small with overwhelming probability, i.e.
+In particular, \cite{chafai_first-order_2014} and \cite{garcia-zelada_large_2019} established that for a very general class of bounded interaction kernels $K$, the worst-case integration error on the unit ball of the RKHS $\mathcal{H}_K$ is small with overwhelming probability, i.e. for any $r > 0$ and $\epsilon > 0$, for large enough $n$,

 Similarly, taking for $K$ the (unbounded) Coulomb interaction \eqref{e:coulomb_kernel}, they prove